Some Fundamental Theorems in Mathematics: Differential equations

 \section{Differential equations}

-Let us say that a differential equation $x'(t) = F(x)$ is {\bf integrable} if a trajectory $x(t)$ either converges to infinity, or to an {\bf equilibrium point} or to a {\bf limit cycle} or {\bf limiting torus}, where it is a periodic or almost periodic trajectory.
-We assume $F$ has global solutions.
-The {\bf Poincar\'e-Bendixon} theorem is: \satz{Any differential equation in the plane is integrable.}
+Let us say that a differential equation $x'(t) = F(x(t))$ is {\bf integrable} if a trajectory $x(t)$ either converges to infinity, or to an {\bf equilibrium point} or to a {\bf limit cycle} or to a {\bf limiting torus}, where it is a periodic or almost periodic trajectory.
+We assume that $F$ has global solutions meaning that a unique solution $x(t), t \geq 0$ solving $x'=F(x)$ exists for all times The {\bf Poincar\'e-Bendixon} theorem is: \satz{Any differential equation in the plane is integrable.}

 This changes in dimensions $3$ and higher.
 The {\bf Lorenz attractor} or the {\bf R\"ossler attractor} are examples of {\bf strange attractors}, limit sets on which the dynamics can have positive topological entropy and is therefore no more integrable.
-The theorem also does not hold any more on two dimensional tori as there can be recurrent non-periodic orbits and even weak mixing.
-The proof of the Poincar\'e-Bendixon theorem relies on the Jordan curve theorem. \cite{CoddingtonLevinson,KH}.
+The theorem also does not hold any more if $\mathbb{R}^2$ is replaced by the 2-dimensional torus $\mathbb{T}^2$ because there can be recurrent non-periodic orbits and even weak mixing situations can occur generically in smooth situations.
+The proof of the Poincar\'e-Bendixon theorem relies on the {\bf Jordan curve theorem} which states that a simple closed curve has an interior and exterior in $\mathbb{R}^2$. \cite{CoddingtonLevinson,KH}.